Academic transcript

 Student System

-Where you can accept your offer to study at Flinders, view and update your personal details, enrol in topics and register in class activities, view your final topic results and view your graduation status.
+The online Flinders platform where you can accept your offer to study at Flinders, view and update your personal details, enrol in topics and register in class activities, access your fee account, view your final topic results, and view your graduation status.

 Supervised study